2019 • 02 • 20

 Where to Stay

-There’s a decent number of accommodations lining the shore of Blue Lagoon, but if you are extending your trip to other places in Pagudpud, here are some of the recommended hotels according to Agoda users (as of September 2017).
+There’s a decent number of accommodations lining the shore of Blue Lagoon, but if you are extending your trip to other places in Pagudpud, here are some of the recommended hotels according to Agoda users, in no particular order.

 - Casa Consuelo Resort – Island Reef. ✅ CHECK RATES & AVAILABILITY